sds-edu/SDS-CD-GH-AWS-Guide/README.md

 5. An AWS account (if you don't have one, sign up at https://aws.amazon.com/)
 6. A MongoDB Atlas account (visit [this guide](https://www.mongodb.com/docs/atlas/getting-started/) to get started with MongoDB Atlas)

-## Lab Setup
+## Setup

-1. Fork/Clone the repository [here](https://github.com/nus-CS3219/CS3219-CD-GH-AWS-Code.git), which contains a complete backend for the address book app.
+1. Fork and then clone the repository https://github.com/CS3219-AY2324S1/SE-Toolbox-AddressBook-Backend to your device.

+   > ℹ️ About the project: The repository contains the backend code of an address book application, one that is similar to what you have seen in CS2103/T or CS2113/T but developed in JavaScript.
+The backend is equipped with basic functionalities, including the ability to add, retrieve, edit, and delete information, by connecting to MongoDB Atlas – a cloud database.
+Furthermore, the `test` directory includes a set of integration tests.

 2. Install all dependencies by running `npm install` in the project directory.